 Best for: Isolated relaxation

 Vacra is a small seaside resort just north of Cavelossim that stretches for 10km.
 This quiet resort is the perfect place to escape the crowds, particularly after a busy sightseeing trip around India.
-There are a few shops and restaurants nearby, but overall Varca is a private paradise that’s perfect for sun seekers.
-We visit Varca on many of our India tours.
+With just a handful of shops and restaurants nearby, Varca is a private paradise that’s perfect for sun seekers.
+It’s a tranquil haven that we include on many of our India tours.

 Miramar Beach